Build-Uprise/.github/profile/README.md

 # Welcome ! 🚀

-Welcome to **Collaborations**, a community of students and developers who are passionate about building projects and learning through collaboration.
+Welcome to **Build Uprise Collaborations**, a community of students and developers who are passionate about building projects and learning through collaboration.
 Join us as we create, innovate, and push the boundaries of technology together.

 ## 🔥 What We Do